masterpointio/terraform-spacelift-aws-integrations/README.md

 # terraform-spacelift-aws-integrations

-## ⚠️ ARCHIVED - IMPORTANT: Module D
+## ⚠️ ARCHIVED - IMPORTANT: Module Deprecated

 **This module is no longer maintained.** We recommend using the [`spacelift_aws_integration`](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs/resources/aws_integration) resource directly instead.

-**Why?** We realized this module was such a thin wrapper around the Terraform/OpenTofu resource that for simplicity, better clarity with less abstraction, the same came be accomplished by using the resource directly in your modules.
+**Why?** We realized this module was such a thin wrapper around the Terraform/OpenTofu resource that for simplicity, better clarity with less abstraction, the same can be accomplished by using the resource directly in your modules.

 ### Migration (Without Recreating Resources)